Do Aphrodisiacs Actually Work? 9 Popular Aphrodisiacs

 Aphrodisiacs are food or drug-administered substances that increase libido and improve potency and sexual pleasure.
 The term ‘aphrodisiac’ was named after Aphrodite, the Greek goddess of love.

-With the advent of big pharma, Pfizer created Viagra (sildenafil) in 1989, which caused a big splash and was widely advertised.
 Taglines like ‘because she will bring you breakfast in the morning’, ‘put the spice back into your love life’, ‘rise to the occasion’ and other bloodless gags graced magazines and pamphlets in doctors’ waiting rooms.
-However, this didn’t stop people from using aphrodisiacs – possibly because it was easier to get watermelon at the grocery store instead of awkwardly asking their doctor about Viagra?
+However, this didn’t stop people from using aphrodisiacs.
+(Possibly because it was easier to get watermelon at the grocery store than awkwardly ask their doctor for a Viagra prescription?)

 But how effective are aphrodisiacs?

-Scientists have reported that certain foods can have effects of arousal, either through increasing sex hormone production or stimulating blood flow in the body.
 Aphrodisiacs can also act as a placebo – the mere thought of the food being an aphrodisiac could make one believe it is and result in an increased libido.
-Nonetheless, they have been used for centuries and still today…
+Nonetheless, they have been used for centuries and are still used today.

 9 Popular Aphrodisiac Foods